tthorntone/AdNauseam-Wiki/FAQ.md

 Collection of question which has been asked, along with the answer I provided.

+#### Fails to block google search ads

+If you have EasyList enabled, µBlock will block ads in Google Search results.

+If you feed µBlock with an invalid cosmetic filter in the _"My filters"_ pane in the dashboard, this will break cosmetic filtering, and a symptom of this is that ads will not be blocked in Google Search results.

 #### Is Firefox version considered stable?

 Yes.